Take a detour through southern Arizona's backcountry to explore the Tohono O'odham Nation and the area's mining history.

 It's one heck of a show this time of year in the Sonoran Desert, with a grandstand seat to other-worldly desert grasslands and cragged mountains that frame its farthest edges.
 It's also a good time to head out along Arizona State Route 86, where, just southwest of Tucson, you'll find an entertaining day-long ramble or a weekend adventure that traverses 150 miles of the region's rugged wilderness.

 This remote, yet well-planned, museum offers the tribal perspective on the O'odham history, foods, and language.
-Opened in 2007, the museum, also known as Himdag Ki, or "way of life house," is built with impressive sustainability features and incorporates exhibition spaces, as well as artist studios, education areas, archives, a veterans' hall, and rooms for tribal members to meet in privacy.
+The museum, also known as Himdag Ki, or "way of life house," is built with impressive sustainability features and incorporates exhibition spaces, as well as artist studios, education areas, archives, a veterans' hall, and rooms for tribal members to meet in privacy.
 Tours are available, and courtyards enable visitors to enjoy solitude as well as majestic views of Baboquivari Peak, the most sacred mountain to the O'odham, central to their culture.

 As you return to Sells, turn off BIA Route 19 to the tiny St. Catherine Mission Church, the main Franciscan residence for the San Solano Missions.
 This sturdy stone church, completed in 1925 by O'odham villagers, is now in some disrepair, but a respectful peek at the church interior uncovers interesting statuary, native paintings, and symbology.